 While the QRT Program will target opioid-related overdoses, the project will also assist any Mason County residents impacted by substance use and mental health issues – offering education, prevention and access to services.
 The QRT Team will continue to engage with individuals and coordinate treatment and recovery services, including accessing a full set of clinic-based primary care, dental and integrated behavioral health services offered by PCHS and other community partners.

 Ultimately, the QRT Program is a community project intended to serve our neighbors and communities by drawing upon the many resources Mason County has to offer.
-If you want to learn more about the QRT Program, please call us at 360-801-2020 for more information.
+Hours of operations are Monday through Friday from 8:00 am to 5:00 pm.
+If you are needing after hours service please contact PCHS at (360) 377-3776 or call your local fire station for non-emergency 360-426-5523.
+For all medical emergency please call 911.